thradams/cake/manual.md

 ###  C23 #warning
 When compiling to versions < 23 it is commented out.

-The compiler also ouputs the message on stderr.
+The compiler also outputs the message on stderr.

 ```c
 int main()